kingzamzon/docs/docs/sdk/capacity-credits.md

 In order to increase your rate limit you'll need to mint an `Capacity Credits NFT`.
 To do so, you can use our `contract-sdk` to mint the NFT.
 You can download the `contracts-sdk` from `npm` [here](https://www.npmjs.com/package/@lit-protocol/contracts-sdk)

-You’ll also need some 'testLITPRO' tokens for minting.
-These are test tokens that hold no real value and should only be used to pay for usage on Habanero. `testLITPRO` should only be claimed from the verified faucet, linked [here](https://faucet.litprotocol.com/).
+You’ll also need some 'testLPX' tokens for minting.
+These are test tokens that hold no real value and should only be used to pay for usage on Habanero. `testLPX` should only be claimed from the verified faucet, linked [here](https://faucet.litprotocol.com/).

 ```javascript